 But for the last five years almost every policy change has prevented community energy playing its potentially transformative role.

-Please visit our project soon and champion community energy (and our project) in the House of Commons.
+- visit our project as soon as this becomes possible and champion community energy (and our project) in the House of Commons.

 [Name, postal address and postcode - required for the MP to act on your behalf]